The Nature of Civilization Table of Contents The Nature of Civilization Paul Rosenfels

 Adaptive adequacy hinges on keeping practical realities in focus, and this requires an acceptance of conditionsthat actually exist, whereas inner identity can only flourish when the individual is free to involve himselfselectively with that part of the human environment which is favorable to the deepening and broadening of hishuman capacities.
 Adaptation is competitive in quality, creating a situation where the individual is out to get all hecan for himself.
 This is a perfectly legitimate need in itself, and only becomes a source of psychic exhaustionwhen success or failure becomes the carrier of the individual's sense of his personal value.
 Contentment andhappiness are states of mind which any individual has the right to experience, above and beyond the success ofany particular practical undertaking.
 Excessive psychic investment in the pseudo−identity which comes fromcompetitive career activities undermines the individual's access to his own elemental human qualities.
 Whenadaptive life expands its influence in an insatiable and machine−like way, individuals cannot recognize theexistence of an inner core of either submission or dominance in their personalities.
 Whether one submits ordominates in the practical sphere depends entirely on what works.
 Effective adaptation dictates these responses,not the inner need for self−development and self−expression.
 Adaptive social behavior resembles the peckingorder in certain animal societies where the individual is submissive to some and dominant to others.
 This patternof interaction has nothing to do with the civilized human capacity to maintain a fixed inner identity throughout alifetime.

+of the self which must be well developed if other compartments are to be kept in their place.
+In the absence ofthese identity giving experiences, false meaning and value tend to flood over everything else.
+Not only doescareer identity usurp the place which belongs to man's elemental human capacities, but the same kind of drivenand pressured distortion invades his life of pleasure and enjoyment.
+The more stress human beings accept, andthis includes the harmonious stresses accompanying the desire to use love and personal responsibility in seriousways to reshape the human world, the more psychological rest they require if they are to avoid psychicexhaustion.
+A very substantial part of man's tenancy on earth is devoted to building up his capacity to find thosestates of mental peace, calm, and spontaneous naturalness which banish cares and problems for the time being.
 Within this compartment he feels elemental, simple, and ordinary.
 He wants access to the same sources ofpleasure and enjoyment which are potentially available to all men.
 Within the scope of such experiences he canlike and enjoy life without further proof to anyone of his right to exist.
 He finds in this compartment the sourcesof contentment and happiness.
 If he is living under the weight of a driven need to make his life of pleasure andenjoyment unique and a falsely meaningful aspect of identity, he falls victim to embellishments which underminesimplicity and naturalness.
 Instead of finding warmth and pride in ordinary things out of his own resources, hesurrenders his independence in this area to socially reinforced patterns of what it is to have a good time.
 Thesepatterns come to him as a monolithic influence, set up by a society which is attempting to cover up the chroniclatent exhaustion of its members.

 The spreading out of man's inner core of identity into his adaptive life and into his life of psychic rest accountsfor much of the fatigue and boredom which exists in the civilized world.
 It is hard for a person to deal withadaptive reality objectively when he is under pressure to prove himself all the time.
 The healthy model foradaptive success requires that the individual be just a person, using submission or dominance according to theneeds of the situation.
 He allows external circumstances to dictate the pattern of his responses because his onlygoal in that compartment of himself is to be effective.
 He cannot develop his adaptive insights and skills freely ifhis inner needs are obliterating his acquaintance with reality.
 There is really only one way to escape from aburning building, or to drive a nail, or to cross the street without being run over, and that is the way that works.
+Reality creates problems and obstacles for the individual and this impact brings disharmonious stress and strain.
+His job is to bear that stress without allowing it to balloon out of proportion, accepting the reward which comesfrom the sense of accomplishment as sufficient compensation for his efforts.
+Psychic rest can only perform its function when it is free of problems and obstacles.
+Through his independentability to endow mundane and ordinary events with pleasure and enjoyment, the individual creates for himself atemporary world which has the quality of completeness.
+Again, the model requires that the individual be just aperson.
+If his style of enjoyment becomes a matter of personal superiority and prestige, simple tranquility cannotbe found.

 In the world of pleasure and enjoyment, man is free to deal with reality in his own way, choosing thosefeelings and interactions which feed his warmth and pride.
 Because he accepts simplicity and the commonplace,he can convert otherwise neutral experiences into happenings which stimulate his affectionate nature and hisreadiness to accept self−confident excitement.
 Through his own inner resources he injects novelty into ordinarythings.
 His ability to find simple beauty and goodness in this way enables him to throw off the burdens of thestresses of living and share with others his basic humanity.
 These faculties give automatic access to contentmentand happiness and give the personality a place of rest from which worry and loneliness can be banished.
 Suchcapacities are well developed in psychologically healthy children, but often become remote or lost in adults.
 Whereas the child can count on the parental function to protect him from exhausting stresses, the independentadult must find sufficient self−awareness and self−control to set up such functions for himself.
-The world of pleasure and enjoyment is in some sense like a child's fantasy and play world.
+The world of

+pleasure and enjoyment is in some sense like a child's fantasy and play world.
 It is colored and energized byromantic and adventuresome states, but this is romance protected from sexuality and adventure separated fromcelebrative overflow.
 The success of such states requires that the world be kept clearly in focus, but this focus ison the surface architecture of people and things.
 If interactions go deeper or farther than this, tranquility issacrificed.

 Civilized man lacks enough access to self−knowledge and self−control to establish the independence he needsto protect and promote his own mental health.
 The individual, and the individual alone, is ultimately responsiblefor perceiving and dealing with those distortions of his human capacities which undermine the quality of hisparticipation in the life process.
 Too often he cannot heed the evidence of his senses when fatigue, boredom, andultimate exhaustion have encroached in the areas that at first seemed to promise so much in the way of personalrewards.
 The reason for this lies in the seduction and intimidation of the individual by monolithic social forceswhose sole intent is to maintain social stability at all costs.
 Although the individual is led to believe that the socialsuperstructure is established for his benefit, this is only true for those individuals who have surrendered theirability to perceive ignorance and immorality in the human scene.
 Once the individual's search for a better lifeleads him to question cherished beliefs and established authority, society's view of what is true and right operateslike a mindless automaton, careless of the welfare of the individual.
 A so−called normal adjustment requires ofthe individual that he take for granted the latent exhaustion of living, coping with it by building up high levels ofemotional zest in areas of self−importance dictated by society.
 The rewards that come from false emphasis onidentity through career, and on the embellishments favored by society in the finding of pleasure and enjoyment,put the individual on an endless track of driven experience.
 He cannot stop running because his life styledepression would then surface in a numbing way.
 This kind of coping puts man in a race to the grave, intent onreaching the end without falling apart.
 Instead of pride in his humanity and in the fact that he will leave the worlda better place than he found it, he must take pride in being a survivor in a world of mysterious hostile forces.

 The pleasure and enjoyment that attract the most false embellishments are to be found in the areas ofbiologically rooted intensity and vigor.
 Warmth and pride bring to men the highest levels of emotional zest.
 Adistinction must be made between the kind of warmth which confers inner contentment and security and the kindof love which requires of the individual that he store tools of understanding through his own growth process,ready to aid selected persons in improving the quality of their lives.
 Love which is prepared to do work in theworld is motivated by warmth but is a larger and deeper experience because of its intimate involvement withtruth.
 Truth, once found, gains an objective existence, and the ability to offer it requires a toughness which is aliento simple warmth.
 The workmanship of love has a probing and confronting nature in which the effort to reachanother person takes precedence over immediate comfort and tranquility.
 Love of this kind bears high levels ofstress, albeit harmoniously.
+There is also a distinction to be made between the kind of pride which generates inner happiness and lighthearted freedom and the kind of personal power which leads to the accumulation of techniques of mastery throughthe growth process of the individual.
+Personal power operates through unqualified commitment to the welfare ofother people.
+It is motivated by pride but it is a larger and broader experience because of its enduring involvementwith moral integrity.
+Once morality is found it has an objective existence and the ability to offer it requires thekind of sensitivity to the materials being manipulated which is alien to simple pride.
+Like the workmanship oflove, the commitments of power reach high levels of harmonious stress within the personality, and this psychicstate takes precedence over simple spontaneity and willfulness.
+It is these stress filled states which are the truesources of self−validation and inner identity.

 Simple warmth and pride belong to the compartment of the self which rejects stress and its accompanyingsense of incompleteness.
 This compartment is the resting phase of the personality and is characterized by pleasureand enjoyment.
 No matter what stresses exist in other compartments of the personality, a well established restingphase guarantees the individual a psychological place where he can feel thoroughly at home in the world.
 Loveand personal power, on the other hand, accept stress and take their being in incompleteness.
 Devotion to truthimplies a willingness to face the unknown.
 The more an individual understands, the better able he becomes to askquestions which cannot be answered without further development of his psychic resources.
 A wise person isaware of his own ignorance, but he also knows that he understands more than he did before, and further that he isbetter placed than those around him who are still imbedded in ignorance.
 In a similar fashion, adherence to thesearch for the right implies the ability to stand up to the chaotic in human affairs.
 The more responsibility theindividual takes, the more enterprising he becomes in recognizing obstacles, and this recognition operates as achallenge to his growth capacities.
 A person of moral integrity is aware of his own weaknesses, but he knows heis stronger than he was before and that he is different from those around him whose sense of morality is lessdeveloped than his.